Please login to order a test.

 Polymerase chain reaction (PCR); capillary electrophoresis

-Whole blood or bone marrow
+Whole blood, bone marrow or cell pellet

 3 to 5 mL whole blood or 1 to 2 mL bone marrow